 There are more historic places to visit around Darlington than you may imagine.
-It also provides an excellent base for exploring the surrounding area.
+The town provides an excellent base for exploring the surrounding area.
 Below are some of the things to do and to see within easy travelling distance of Darlington.

 Places to visit in Darlington